ErikThorsell/erikthorsell.github.io/index.md

 I work partly as a business area developer for our CI/CDD and AI/ML areas, and partly as a DevOps engineer at Ericsson.

+When not working, I spend a lot of time outdoors.
+I am a certified *help instructor* according to the Swedish Climbing Federation.
+I also enjoy hiking and try to take at least one "multiple days hike" per month.
+The hiking intersects well with my love for coffee and nothing beats a steeped cup of coffee from a pot warmed by the camp fire.

 # Academic and Work background #